Filing Form I-800A

 The immigration attorneys at Scott D. Pollock & Associates P.C. have over 30 years of experience helping families on their path to adoption and beyond.
 Adopting from a Convention country means establishing viable protection for your adopted child and yourself before, during, and after the adoption process.

-Working with an immigration lawyer can help you better understand the rules and regulations of the complex international adoption system.
+Working with an immigration lawyer in Chicago can help you better understand the rules and regulations of the complex international adoption system.
 Talk to an immigration attorney at our law firm by calling 312.444.1940 or filling out an online contact form today.
 We look forward to hearing from you!

 We're looking forward to hearing from you!